Updated: Dec 21, 2020

 How my church is responding:

-An Excellent video on racism and discrimination in the US:
+A helpful video on racism and discrimination in the US:

 Two conversations on my new project, Critical Witness that incorporates a discussion with some of the issues with how we respond as Christians.
 They are long conversations!